 Nursing home and assisted living residents deserve the best care that the facility can provide.
 No one who lives in a nursing home should spend their sunset years in fear and pain as a victim of abuse.
-If you believe your loved one is a victim of nursing home abuse in Huntington, West Virginia, call Stewart Bell, PLLC.
+If you believe your loved one is a victim of nursing home abuse in Huntington, West Virginia, call the nursing home abuse lawyers at Stewart Bell, PLLC.
 We believe in protecting elderly citizens and we have more than 120 years of experience handling nursing home abuse cases.

 Call us right away at 877-959-3871 to schedule a free, no obligation consultation to learn more about how we may be able to help you and your loved one get justice.